 Make sure the scissors are positioned on the hand correctly.
 Kids often times, place their thumb in the small loop of the scissor handles and push all of their other fingers into the larger hole.
 If possible, ensure that the thumb is in the smaller loop and the middle finger is placed in the larger loop with the ring ginger and pinkie finger tucked into the palm for support.

 If that positioning isn’t possible, allow the child to use their middle, ring, and pinkie fingers in the larger loop.

 Be sure that the scissors are positioned perpendicular to the paper.
 When the scissors tilt sideways due to upper body positioning, the paper tends to tear rather than cut.

 All of these tips, and much more are available in The Scissor Skills Book, created by an occupational therapist and physical therapist team that covers all things development and motor skills needed for cutting with scissors.

 So, if working on scissor skills, positioning, and building scissor accuracy is something you are working on with kids, then you are going to love this item!

-This scissor curriculum provides reusable stickers to help with positioning the scissors so kids can cut along lines.
+This scissor book offers step by step strategies to support development of scissor skills.
+It’s a therapist’s look at scissor skills curriculum using a developmental approach to help with positioning the scissors so kids can cut along lin